2win9s/Fastlane/backpropagation through time demo/README.md

 Not very impressive but demonstrates that the implementation for bptt does indeed work.

-Model parameters stored in huh.txt add_test.exe will not be able to run unless file is in same location as the .txt
+Model parameters stored in huh.txt, add_test.exe will not be able to run unless file is in same location as the .txt